-Below are brief descriptions of the four main projects the lab is working on.
-Click on an image to go a specific project’s page.
+Below are brief descriptions of the main projects the lab is working on.

-In late summer 2017, Katie Shilton (UMD), Vitak, and five other researchers were awarded an NSF Large grant to study the ethical issues raised from the increasing availability and ease of access of large troves of digital data about people.
+In 2017, Shilton, Vitak, Zimmer, and four other researchers were awarded an NSF Large grant to study the ethical issues raised from the increasing availability and ease of access of large troves of digital data about people.
 This builds on prior survey studies by Shilton and Vitak on attitudes and behaviors large large-scale data collection by researchers and IRBs.
 Read More

 Vitak and Zimmer were awarded a small grant by SSRC in August 2020 to explore the impact of COVID-19 on workplace surveillance practices.
 They are surveying 600+ office workers about how their job has changed since working from home and their attitudes toward various surveillance practices.
 See the announcement here.